yi-varicent/tap-salesforce/README.md

 - Added a new config to only discover one report or one object
 - Added the ability to process reports

+- When importing an object, we ignore rows that have been deleted (and are in the recycling bin on Salesforce)

 # Quickstart

 ## Install the tap